 Asian stock markets advance after new Wall St high

-Asian stock markets have followed Wall Street higher after U.S. inflation ticked up and Japanese machinery orders fell
+Asian stock markets have risen after Wall Street hit a record high following an uptick in U.S. inflation and a order by regulators to suspend use of Johnson & Johnson’s coronavirus vaccine

-BEIJING -- Asian stock markets followed Wall Street higher on Wednesday after U.S. inflation ticked up and Japanese machinery orders fell.
+BEIJING -- Asian stock markets rose Wednesday after Wall Street hit a high following an uptick in U.S. inflation and an order by regulators to suspend use of Johnson & Johnson's coronavirus vaccine.

-Shanghai, Hong Kong, Seoul and Sydney rose.
-Tokyo was off less than 0.5%.
+Shanghai, Hong Kong, Seoul and Sydney rose, while Tokyo was off less than 0.5%.

-Wall Street's benchmark S&P 500 index closed 0.3% higher in choppy trading.
+On Wall Street, the benchmark S&P 500 index closed 0.3% higher in choppy trading.
 Tech and consumer stocks gained on optimism the vaccine rollout will allow business activity to return to normal.
-Johnson & Johnson declined after U.S. regulators suspended use of its single-dose vaccine to investigate possibly dangerous blood clots.
+J&J declined after U.S. regulators suspended use of its single-dose vaccine to investigate possibly dangerous blood clots.

 The U.S. government reported consumer prices increased by a stronger-than-expected 0.6% in March, the fastest rate since 2012.
 Higher inflation normally fuels fears interest rates might be raised to keep prices stable, but the Federal Reserve has said the economy will be allowed to “run hot” to ensure a recovery is in place.